 You will be refunded 80% of the registration amount in the days following the event and without having to provide proof.
 Attention, the cancellation insurance covers only the registration and not the paid options subscribed in the form.

 You ensured your bib when you registered and you need information?
 Please contact Assur Connect on email@example.com

 No bib numbers can be exchanged (between races or competitors). and no resale is allowed.

-Piece of identity required for the withdrawal of the bib and individually.
+An identity card is required for the withdrawal of the bib (individually).

 MANDATORY and will be checked at the start and during the race

 Note : it can be really cold in high altitude !